rust-lang/rfcs/text/3698-declarative-derive-macros.md

 Before stabilizing this feature, we should make sure it doesn't produce wildly worse error messages in common cases.

+Before stabilizing this feature, we should have clear public guidance recommending against pressuring crate maintainers to adopt this feature rapidly, and encourage crate maintainers to link to that guidance if such requests arise.

 # Future possibilities
 [future-possibilities]: #future-possibilities